 MJ Chironna / mjchironna@norwalkacts.org

-M.J.
-Chironna joined Norwalk ACTS as Manager of Community Engagement in March 2020.
-Before this role, she led a community planning process around social emotional learning and trauma-informed care.
-Through her work in the social sector, she has fostered valuable relationships and connected community members to support helping them improve their lives.
-She has led community outreach efforts to engage Norwalk families in decisions about themselves.
 As a Parents as Teachers (PAT) Educator, she provided family support, strengthened Norwalk families, and promoted positive parent-child interactions.
 As a Community Organizer focused on the Ten-Year Plan to End Homelessness in Bridgeport, she mentored homeless individuals and facilitated the monthly consumer advisory forums.
 In addition, she co-facilitated an after-school leadership program for middle school girls.
 Her social work experience began at Family & Children’s Agency in Norwalk as a Coordinator of Volunteer Services and simultaneously as a FEMA Outreach Worker assisting with the recovery efforts and follow-up work with families in Connecticut who lost loved ones in the September 11th terrorist attacks.
+Besides her work in the social sector, she provided administrative support to the Naramake Family Resource Center including the preschool program, and worked at investment management firms including a pension investment consultant organization.

-As a resident of Norwalk for over 25 years, she has been passionate about improving the lives of children and youth in Norwalk.
+As a resident of Norwalk for almost 30 years, she has been passionate about improving the lives of children and youth in Norwalk.
 She has actively volunteered at many Norwalk schools and social service organizations.
 Her three daughters attended the Norwalk Public Schools for over 20 years.
 M.J. received a Bachelor of Science in Business Administration and a Master of Social Work from the University of Connecticut.

 Ray Leslie / rleslie@norwalkacts.org